 Arlo the Golden Retriever has been working with his mum Ally, one of our Physiotherapy Senior Leaders, for the past few months.
-Arlo comes from a family of therapy dogs (his mum is a Delta therapy dog), and his gentle temperament and love of kids made him an excellent candidate for the role.
-Arlo completed his training through Therapy Dogs Australia and worked with a trainer locally when he was 12 months old.
+He comes from a family of therapy dogs (his mum is a Delta therapy dog), and his gentle temperament and love of kids made him an excellent candidate for the role.
+Arlo’s training was completed through Therapy Dogs Australia and he worked with a trainer locally when he was 12 months old.

 Many of Arlo’s sessions with clients involve “Zones of Regulation” activities, such as building obstacle courses, animal walk races against Arlo, and playing games like hide & seek and tag.
 Arlo also has a fine motor skill/sensory vest where treats can be hidden for clients to find.